Skip to contents

 shinyApp(ui, server)

 Important: Use muiMaterialPage() instead of fluidPage() and wrap your UI in CssBaseline() to ensure proper styling.
-Material UI uses its own design system and conflicts with Bootstrap.
+Material UI uses its own design system and can conflict with Bootstrap (see [Bootstrap conflict] below).

 Shiny input wrappers